 Here’s what you can do:

-• Seal all your basement windows and install window seals
+- Seal all your basement windows and install window seals

-• Properly landscape your yard.
+- Properly landscape your yard.
 Make sure it’s all levelled so water doesn’t sneak into your home

-• Inspect and repair any cracks in your foundation to prevent rainwater from seeping into your basement
+- Inspect and repair any cracks in your foundation to prevent rainwater from seeping into your basement

-• Put valuable items into waterproof containers or store them in other levels of your home
+- Put valuable items into waterproof containers or store them in other levels of your home

 If you’re looking to buy, make sure you do your due diligence and research Toronto neighbourhoods as best as possible to see which areas have a history of flooding.
 Consult with your real estate agent and always ask sellers if a potential home has flooded before.
 This is important as sellers are not obligated to reveal that information upfront, unless they’re asked.
-If you’re still not convinced, don’t be afraid to talk to neighbors, they’re more likely to give you honest feedback on a prospective property.
+If you’re still not convinced, don’t be afraid to talk to neighbours; they’re more likely to give you honest feedback on a prospective property.

-Then once you’ve made your purchase, be sure to take the extra steps to prep your basement before a storm hits so you can decrease your chances of flooding as best as possible.
+Then, once you’ve made your purchase, be sure to take the extra steps to prep your basement before a storm hits so you can decrease your chances of flooding as best as possible.
 Always better to be safe than sorry.
 Good luck!